bcgov/wps-research/README.md

 research software produced in collaboration with BCWS Predictive Services Unit (PSU), CITZ DSAB and researchers at Thompson Rivers University (TRU) for image analysis incl:

 * multispectral image viewer
+* Kmeans clustering applied to multispectral imagery
+* invoking the following code, in python:
+   * Daniel Müllner, fastcluster: Fast Hierarchical, Agglomerative Clustering Routines for R and Python, Journal of Statistical Software 53 (2013), no. 9, 1–18, URL http://www.jstatsoft.org/v53/i09/
+* manipulation or visualization of class maps (i.e., truth data or classification results)
 * clustering algorithm, a new minimalist implementation of
     * [Unsupervised Nonparametric Classification of Polarimetric SAR Data Using The K-nearest Neighbor Graph](http://ashlinrichardson.com/uvic/papers/2010_richardson_igarss.pdf), A. Richardson et al, proc.
 IEEE IGARSS, Honolulu, Hawaii, July 2010
-* invoking the following code, in python:
-   * Daniel Müllner, fastcluster: Fast Hierarchical, Agglomerative Clustering Routines for R and Python, Journal of Statistical Software 53 (2013), no. 9, 1–18, URL http://www.jstatsoft.org/v53/i09/
-* manipulation or visualization of class maps (i.e., truth data or classification results)

 To appear: more utilities for integrating open remotely-sensed imagery
 ## requirements: